 When an application has been approved, the applicant will be informed of how much the project has been allocated.
-This will be expressed in a number of approved mobilities (1 mobility = 1 return journey between partners in a mobility project) or approved transnational meetings for project/networks.
+This will be expressed in a number of approved mobilities (1 mobility = 1 return journey between partners in a mobility project).

-All projects are covered by the lump-sum principle.
+All mobility projects are covered by the lump-sum principle.
 This principle means that if partners in a project manage to finance the number of mobilities with a lower sum than granted, they can use the surplus money for relevant project activities without having to present proof of these expenses.
-Such surplus money could be used to cover subsistence (board/lodging) expenses for students, or other costs related to the project.
+Such surplus money could be used to cover accommodation and board expenses for students, or other costs related to the project.